 Only 8th grade students may wear the numbered graduation year sweatshirt and it must be lettered with the current graduation year.
-Throughout the year, the Booster Club will send order forms home for gray crewneck sweatshirts with the St. Rita Logo on the front.
-These will be an acceptable part of the dress code for all grade levels.
+The gray crewneck sweatshirts with the St. Rita Logo on the front may be purchased on the school spirit wear website.
+These are an acceptable part of the dress code for all grade levels.
 Also, there is the optional fleece jacket hunter green with a gold St. Rita logo embroidered on it, available at Shaheen's.